-Get helpful advice on how to pick your baby's adoptive family.
+Get helpful advice on how to pick an adoptive family for your baby.

-View a pregnancy timeline and use our due date calculator to determine your baby's due date.View All Resources
+View a pregnancy timeline and use our due date calculator to estimate your baby's due date.View All Birthmother Resources

-You may choose which type of adoption is best for you and your baby.
-With open adoption, identifying information is shared, including names, phone numbers, and email addresses.
-Semi-open adoption is like an open adoption, but limited to only the exchange of photos, emails, and phone calls.
+You can Choose which type of adoption is best for you and your baby.
+With an open adoption, identifying information is shared, including names, phone numbers, and email addresses.
+A semi-open adoption is like an open adoption, but limited to only the exchange of photos, emails, text messages, and sometimes phone calls.
 In a closed adoption, no identifying information is shared between birthparents and adoptive families.
-Learn More »
+Learn about the Types of Adoption »

-The first step towards putting your baby up for adoption is contacting an adoption agency or adoption organization, like Angel Adoption.
+The first step towards giving your baby up for adoption is contacting an adoption professional, like Angel Adoption.
 If you choose to work with us, we will be your guide and support system throughout the entire process.
-You will view adoptive family profiles and choose a family for your baby.
-Then we’ll help you put together an adoption plan based on your wants and needs, such as whether it will be open or closed, who will be with you during delivery, and what you’ll do after the adoption.
-Learn more »
+You will look through adoptive family profiles based on your personal criteria and choose a family for your baby.
+We will also help you create an adoption plan based on your wants and needs, such as whether it will be open, semi-open, or closed, who will be with you during delivery, and what you’ll do after the adoption.
+Learn about the Adoption Process »

-No. As a birthmother, all of our counseling and services are provided at no cost to you.
+No. As a potential birthmother, all of our services are provided at no cost to you.

 Yes!
-Depending on the laws in your state, your baby’s adoptive parents will pay for your legal fees, reasonable pregnancy-related expenses, and medical bills that are not covered by insurance or public aid.
-Learn more »
+Depending on state adoption laws, your baby’s adoptive parents can pay for your legal fees, counseling fees, reasonable pregnancy-related expenses, housing and utility fees, and medical bills that are not covered by insurance or public aid.
+Learn about Financial Assistance for Birthmothers »

-Yes!
-As a birthmother, we encourage you to browse our adoptive family profiles and choose a family you feel would be a good fit for you and your baby.
-We can help you choose a family and contact them in a way you’re comfortable with.
+Absolutely!
+As a potential birthmother, we encourage you to browse our adoptive family profiles and choose a family you feel would be a good fit for you and your baby.
+We can help you choose a family and they will contact you in whatever way you’re most comfortable with.
 If you want, you can spend time with them on your own to get to know them better.
-Many birthmothers meet their adoptive families for dinner, go to doctor’s appointments together, talk on the telephone, and/or write to each other.
+Many expectant mothers meet adoptive families for dinner, go to doctor’s appointments together, talk on the phone, text back and forth, and/or send emails to one another.
 It’s totally up to you how open or private you want your relationship to be.
-Learn more »
+How to Choose an Adoptive Family »